jaystary/lambda-docker-streamlit-cdk/README.md

 - **cdk ls** (Lists all the stacks/infrastructure in an app)
 - **cdk synth** (Synthesizes and prints Cloudformation template)

-Under the hood, CDK translates stacks into Cloudformation templates, and these cloudformation templates get deployed.
+Under the hood, CDK translates stacks into Cloudformation templates, and these cloudformation templates get deployed into AWS.

 Sometimes AWS CDK can get stuck during deploy/delete phases, and in order to clean an AWS Account from fragments its important to understand how to clean up resources manually.

 A best practice is to deploy/develop into a sandbox account initally for testing.

 Different stacks can cause different issues.
-In this case, it might happen that the ECS Cluster gets stuck and cannot be deleted.
+In this case, it might happen that the ECS Cluster gets stuck and cannot be deleted (currently WiP).

 Should this be the case, look up ECS, select the relevant cluster, select tasks, stop all running tasks and delete the cluster manually.
 Should there be already a job pending, it might then become unstuck and continue.
 Alternatively, it is possible to destroy the stack again.
 In this specific case, it is probably related to Streamlit not correctly allowing to shut down.